SuadeLabs/fire/documentation/type.md

 ```

 ### cash
-A cash or cash-equivalent security.
-Consider a securitisation of cash deposits.
+A cash or cash-equivalent security such as a securitisation of cash deposits.
+Within Finrep Annex V part (2):
+> "Cash on hand" includes holdings of national and foreign banknotes and coins in circulation that are commonly used to make payments.

 ### equity
 This is a "catch all" term for equity instruments such as *share*, *share_agg* to be used when further granularity is not available or not needed.